Braces 101: What to Expect

 - Treats – ice cream, soft cake

-There might be an occasional pain, which is actually a good sign.
+Managing the occasional pain – There might be occasional pain, which is actually a good sign.
 That means your dental braces are doing their job.
 To reduce the pain, you might want to indulge in frozen treats to numb the pain or you could administer OTC medications like ibuprofen.

-Dental Braces is a solid investment you make to have a healthy smile.
+Dental Braces are a solid investment you make to have a healthy smile.
 Request a consultation from an experienced orthodontist in Lawrenceville.
 Call Koch Orthodontics today!